DDNS device placed far away

 Wikipedia page on DDNS

-*DDNS can update more than just IP-addresses, but that is what is relevant for this article.
+*DDNS can update more than just IP-addresses.

 I settled on these two DDNS providers: